jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Storage/Strorage-Overview.md

 ## Classification according to Architectural Pattern

 ### Local Disk
 The local disk and the instance are in the same physical machine.
-Instances using the local disk have shorter data access delay.
-The life cycle of local disk is same as that of instance.
-Local system disk data will be lost on instance termination while local data disk data will be lost on instance shutdown.
-If your application architecture cannot implement data reliability, it is recommended that you should use Cloud Disk Service to store the important data.
+With the instance of local disk, the lower data access delay will be obtained, but there are single-point fault disks.
+In addition, the life cycle of local disk is as the same as that of the instance.
+Local system disk data will be lost upon deletion on instance termination while local data disk data will be lost upon instance shutdown.
+If your application architecture cannot implement data reliability, it is recommended that you should use Cloud Disk to store the important data.

 ### Cloud Disk
 The cloud disk is a data block storage device with a triple copy architecture, which makes it highly available.